kraftb/Arduino-Synth/README.md

 Android Synthesizer - v0.1
 ==========================

-This project implements a working software synthesizer for the Arduino UNO (ATMEGA328P).
+This project implements a working MIDI software synthesizer for the Arduino UNO (ATMEGA328P).
 Sound is generated on either pin 3 or pin 11 using the built-in PWM at it's maxiumu frequency of 62.5 kHz.
 The PWM value is updated every 5th PWM cycle so the sampling frequency is pinned down to 12.5 kHz.

 But this is enough to play simple tunes like Yankee Doodle Dandy or the Super Mario theme.
 There are three examples included which are ready to get downloaded on your Arduino.
+Those examples have been converted from MIDI files.

 Hardware
 --------